 Again, we show the same 6 questions below, with the data separated by primary major (Figure 1.4).
-UENR students report the highest levels of agreement with every statement, while UAGR students report higher levels of agreement than UEHE students for the statement, "I am well informed about my options to enroll or participate in sustainability courses, minors, majors, and other educational offerings at OSU."
+UENR students report the highest levels of agreement with every statement, while UBUS and UEHE reported higher agreement than UASC or UENG with the item, "I believe that potential employers are interested in hiring students with sustainability-related knowledge and skills."